ryogrid/ryogrid.github.io/tech-entry/about-nostrp2p.md

 - Around the time I started messing with mesh, I learned about the Nostr protocol, which is used for implementations of distributed SNS (microblogs)
 - Additionally, with the various things about Twitter becoming X, I also looked into other distributed SNS
 - As a result, I thought the following:
-  - Wouldn't the various burdens on server operators eventually break down?
+  - Wouldn't the various burdens on server operators eventually make these bankrupt?
     - In Misskey.io, it was [in this state](https://misskey.io/notes/9brqui38ib)
     - Although the above is an extreme example, overall it seemed to depend on volunteer resources, which, at least to me, did not seem very healthy
 - All the above mixed together, and since the timing coincided roughly, I decided to create the NostrP2P mentioned in the title